The Dual Mechanisms of Spatial Variable Binding in Vision-Language Models: Introduction

-We show that the ordering-based representations underlying spatial reasoning in VLMs arise from two concurrent sources: The vision encoder represents the global layout of objects in the image, encoding ordering information that is directly projected into the embedding space of the LM backbone.
+We show that the ordering-based representations underlying spatial variable binding in VLMs arise from two concurrent sources: The vision encoder represents the global layout of objects in the image, encoding ordering information that is directly projected into the embedding space of the LM backbone.
 Then, the LM backbone can further augment these representations by forming ordering information over object-associated visual tokens.
 While the vision encoder provides the primary source of ordering information, the LM-side mechanism plays a secondary role, augmenting spatial ordering when that information in the vision embeddings is degraded or completely removed.
 Notably, the ordering information provided by the vision encoder is distributed globally across visual tokens, extending beyond object regions into surrounding background areas.
 This is in contrast to the LM backbone, where information is formed locally over object-related tokens, similar to the process found in language processing~\cite{prakash2025languagemodelsuselookbacks, assouel2025visual}.

-We establish these results primarily through a series of controlled interchange intervention experiments~\cite{vig2020investigating, meng2022locating, geiger2022inducing} using carefully constructed counterfactual samples.
-We first examine three synthetic datasets, which allow us to isolate and analyze spatial mechanisms under controlled conditions (Fig.~\ref{fig:data}).
-We also show our finding generalizes to the What’sUp dataset~\cite{kamath2023whatsup}, a real-world benchmark designed to assess the spatial reasoning capabilities of state-of-the-art models.
-We validate our findings across two transformer-based VLMs, \texttt{Qwen2-VL-7B-Instruct} and \texttt{Gemma-3-4b-it}, showing that both rely on similar mechanisms to solve spatial reasoning tasks.

-Finally, leveraging this mechanistic understanding, we introduce a simple global intervention on vision embeddings that amplifies the ordering information across all image tokens.
-On the What'sUp dataset, this intervention corrects more than $50\%$ of previously incorrect predictions in \texttt{Gemma-3-4b-it} and more than $30\%$ of incorrect predictions in \texttt{Qwen2-VL-7B-Instruct}.
+We establish these results through a series of controlled interchange intervention experiments~\cite{vig2020investigating, meng2022locating, geiger2022inducing} using carefully constructed counterfactual samples across three synthetic datasets and one controlled naturalistic dataset~\cite{kamath2023whatsup}.
+We validate our findings across three transformer-based VLMs, \texttt{Qwen2-VL-7B-Instruct} and \texttt{Gemma-3-4b-it}, showing that they rely on similar mechanisms to solve spatial variable binding.
+Leveraging this mechanistic understanding, we introduce a simple global intervention on vision embeddings that amplifies ordering information across all image tokens.
+On complex scenes from the COCO dataset~\cite{lin2014microsoft,kamath2023whatsup}, this intervention corrects up to $55\%$ of previously incorrect predictions, yielding improvements of up to $22$ percentage points in overall accuracy across tested models.